bluesNbrews/computerSystems/README.md

 ### binRepInt.c

 Count number of 1's in the binary representation of an integer.
 Loop through all bits in an integer, find if a bit is set and if it has incremented the set bit count.

+### binToHex.c

+Convert a binary number to a hexadecimal number.